-We understand poverty.
 Since 1896, YSM has provided wraparound support and services making it possible for individuals, families and communities to move forward.
-As a developmental agency specializing in poverty-related challenges, we work closely with individuals, families, children, youth, and entire communities living with chronic poverty.
-Our aim is to help them rise out of poverty.
+As a developmental agency specializing in poverty-related challenges, they work closely with individuals, families, children, youth, and entire communities living with chronic poverty.

 To learn more about YSM, click here.